Maqloobeh or Maqluba, a traditional dish of the Arab Levant. You get to enjoy chicken, fried veggies and basmati rice…

 - Cauliflower, florets- 1 small cauliflower

-- Oil- enough to deep fry or shallow fry the veggies
+- Olive oil- enough to shallow fry the veggies

 - All spice- ½ tsp